tukkek/torchlight2-AdventureMode/README.md

 * Add outdoor areas to the pool of map scrolls
 * Boss maps that teleport you directly to a boss encounter (including campaign-only bosses)

-Full list of pending tasks available [here](https://github.com/tukkek/torchlight2-AdventureMode/issues).
+Full list of pending tasks and known-issues available [here](https://github.com/tukkek/torchlight2-AdventureMode/issues).

 # Contributing